 Actually, a hole is a vacant place or the absence of electron in valence band.
 Again, a semiconductor crystal has large number of electrons in the valence band.
 Let there is a hole or a vacant place at point A. Now, if an electron comes from point B to fill the vacant at point A, an vacant will arise at point B. Then we can say that the vacant place or the hole moved from point A to point B. Thus, the movement of holes is nothing but the movement of electrons in opposite direction.

-This is all from this post.
+This is all from this post on how do holes move in semiconductors.
 If you have any question related to this, you can ask me in the comment section.

 - Intrinsic and Extrinsic semiconductor